direktiv/direktiv.github.io/page/docs/getting_started/persistent-data.md

 /mnt/shared/example/out/namespace
 ```

 Files under these folders will be stored with their names under the scope of the folder.
-Diretories will be stored as tar.gz files.
+Directories will be stored as tar.gz files.